 - On My Name Is Earl, Joy's half-sister Liberty pays her neighbor to be part of her wrestling act.
 The neighbor plays the role of "The Klanimal."

 - The Professionals has a notorious Banned Episode (never shown on terrestrial TV in the UK, although broadcast overseas and later on UK satellite channels) called "Klansmen", which has apparent Ku Klux Klan members acting as muscle for a violent landlord against his black tenants.
 The episode was banned because one of the two protagonists, Bodie, repeatedly expressed extremely racist views himself (which were not endorsed by the plot), and also perhaps because, in a final shock twist, the evil landlord behind the Klansmen, and some of the hooded Klansmen themselves, turned out to be black.

 - An episode of Quantum Leap had Sam leap into a white man secretly assisting black voting registration in 1950s Alabama.
-The man's father-in-law and several of his friends were all Klan memmbers.
-The episode ended with Sam (with Al's help) foiling a church bombing that would killed several innocent children.
+The man's father-in-law and several of his friends were all Klan members.
+The episode ended with Sam (with Al's help) foiling a church bombing that would have killed several innocent children.
 Then, when the Klan is about to lynch one of the local black leaders anyway, Sam manages to shame the Klan into standing down.

 - The Ramones' hit song "The KKK Took My Baby Away".note

-- Ku Klux Klan #1, #2 and #3 of AAA, CMLL and other Mexican promotions.
+- Ku Klux Klan #1, #2, and #3 of AAA, CMLL, and other Mexican promotions.
 Officially there are only three, but six men have worn the mask in actuality.
 Ironically, they wear black.
 There is also an unmasked wrestler named Ku Klux Klan who is not affiliated with the others.

 - Fishman, Flama Roja and El Legionario also formed their very own Ku Klux Klan.
 "The Klan" seems oddly (un)popular in Mexico.